 It should be acknowledged that the role of dopamine in addiction processes has been disputed, as it does not seem to be the driving mechanism in some substance-related addiction disorders (ex: cannabis and opiates)[33].
 Furthermore, additional hormones/neurohormones, neuropeptides, and neurotransmitters such as orexins, endocannabinoids, glutamate, GABA, leptin, insulin, ghrelin, glucagon-like peptide 1, melanin-concentrating hormone, oxytocin, serotonin, and corticotrophin releasing factor/hormone (CRF/CRH) are also involved.

+Characterized by poorly conceived and prematurely expressed actions that are often risky or inappropriate to the situation and often result in undesirable consequences (Dalley et al., 2011; Boswell et al., 2021).

+Characterized by perseverative behaviors that are often intrusive, unrelated to any long-term goals, and often also result in unwanted consequences (Dalley et al., 2011; Boswell et al., 2021).

+E.g., the Stroop Test of selective attention, cognitive flexibility, processing speed, as compared to weight-matched and healthy-weighted controls.

-C(Dalley et al., 2011; Boswell et al., 2021).
+Characterized by poorly conceived and prematurely expressed actions that are often risky or inappropriate to the situation and often result in undesirable consequences (Dalley et al., 2011; Boswell et al., 2021).

-C (Dalley et al., 2011; Boswell et al., 2021).
+Characterized by perseverative behaviors that are often intrusive, unrelated to any long-term goals, and often also result in unwanted consequences (Dalley et al., 2011; Boswell et al., 2021).

-The development of CBT can be divided into three waves: 1) First-wave CBT came out of the tradition of behavioral therapies and relies heavily on principles of operant learning and classical conditioning to change overt behavior.
-It gained popularity and use in the 1940s as a short-term behavior therapy treatment for cases of depression, severe anxiety, and PTSD that were endemic in World War II veterans.
-2) Second-wave CBT evolved in the 1970s from Aaron Beck’s cognitive therapy and focuses on the principle that automatic thoughts and thought patterns about negative events are more impactful on mental health than the events themselves and that learning to identify and evaluate cognitive distortions and automatic/reflexive thought processes can help an individual effect change in reflexive thinking and mental health in turn.
-3) Third-wave behavioral therapies developed in 2004 and tend to have a greater emphasis on mental processes and mindfulness practiceses.
-These include Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Mindfulness-Based Cognitive Therapy (MBCT), and Schema Therapy (see citations after footnote in text).
+E.g., the Stroop Test of selective attention, cognitive flexibility, processing speed, as compared to weight-matched and healthy-weighted controls.